wangfowen/owenwangdotcom/_posts/2015-02-01-friendshipping.md

 it's still good to make new friends.
 If we hang out solely with one group of people, over time groupthink develops and thought patterns converge.
 This is good in reducing social friction, but it means we become stagnant.
-New friends can provide different perspectives and challenge our beliefs.
+New friends can provide different perspectives, challenge our beliefs, and lead us to discover new interests.

 Developing and deepening friendships is a life long process and we can always get better at it.
 So without further ado, here's my guide to friendshipping.
+If you're in a situation to make a new friend, start at step 1.
+If you want to get closer to an old friend, you may be at step 2 or 3.

 ##1.
 Get in the right mindset##